sqrtNOT/system-stats-dashboard/README.md

 <img src=https://raw.githubusercontent.com/sqrtNOT/system-stats-dashboard/main/grafana.png>

+System monitoring using the Ookla Speedtest API and Linux CLI tools

 The Data Pipeline for this project is
-1. Cron job executes the python script every 5 minutes on a Linux machine
+1. Airflow executes the python scripts for each every 5 minutes on a Linux machine
-2. Script connects to the Ookla servers, runs the test, and stores the data in a mariadb database
+2. Scripts connect to the Ookla servers or bash terminal, run the test, and store the data in a mysql database
 3. Timeseries data is consumed by a grafana dashboard

-## Cron config
-`*/5     *       *       *       *       /path/to/speed.py`

-## SQL config
+## Database configuration
 We care about 3 things for this project when it comes to the database:
 + The data types need to be able to store all possible values with no data loss.
 + The data collection user can only add data.